davidemily/CS4320Group/Brainstorming.md

   ### Options we want
   * bot read reddit and post meme that coincided with print.
   * allow picture to be uploaded.
+  *

 ## What we need
- * AWS or personal server -- Linux LAMP + python bot, DB in mysql/mariadb
+ * AWS or personal server -- Linux LAMP + python bot, DB in mysql/mariadb.
+Leaning towards AWS
  * Domain name
- * Find out how to load text on images -- imagemagic & php(?), jquery plugin,
+ * Find out how to load text on images -- imagemagic & php(?), jquery plugin, python library for adding to images

+# Ideas that didn't meet the cut

 ## Ideas with a lot of interest
   * Meme generator app - upload images, add text, share, download.
 Dynamically generated memes